ntemposd/website/content/en/blog/product-vs-project/index.md

 ## Vision

 An organization's vision statement is an aspirational declaration that outlines its long-term goals.
 A successful vision statement inspires and steers the organization’s efforts.
 Let's see an example for each case.
 A product company's vision might look like the following; **Reinvent how people share knowledge, tell stories, and inspire their audiences to act**.
 Inspiring!
 On the other hand, a software house's vision statement might look like this; **We develop custom software that makes a difference**.
 It looks like a mission rather than a vision, right?
 If you ask me, a product DNA company follows its vision and the value its core idea delivers to the user community.
-On the contrary, a project DNA company follows its customers' ideas and their value definition.
-Okay, they try to sell some more value as well.
+On the contrary, a project DNA company follows its customers' ideas and their value definition trying to tweak it so that the deal becomes lucrative.

 ## The confusion